 Choosing a financing partner is a big decision, and it’s about more than just getting cash.
 You’re looking for a company that understands the unique rhythm of the home care industry and can make your life easier, not more complicated.
 When you start comparing options, think about what will truly support your agency’s day-to-day operations and long-term goals.
 A great partner acts as an extension of your team, helping you smooth out cash flow so you can focus on providing excellent care.

-Quick Access to Cash and High Advance Rates
+Fast Funding and High Advance Rates

 When payroll is due and you’re waiting on insurance payments, speed is everything.
 The best AR financing partners understand this urgency and can get you funded quickly.
 Look for companies that can provide a cash advance within a day or two of you submitting an invoice.
 You should also pay attention to the advance rate—that’s the percentage of the invoice you get upfront.
 A good partner will offer a high advance rate, typically between 85% and 95%, giving you immediate access to the bulk of the money you’ve already earned.
 This rapid funding is the key to covering payroll and other critical expenses without delay.

-Fair Fees and Flexible Terms
+Clear Fees and Flexible Terms

 No one likes hidden fees or confusing contracts.
 A trustworthy partner will be upfront about their pricing.
 Factoring fees usually range from 1% to 5% of the invoice amount, so you can budget accordingly.
 Beyond the rates, look for flexibility in the contract terms.
 Some companies lock you into long-term agreements, while others offer more adaptable options like month-to-month contracts.
 This flexibility allows you to use accounts receivable financing when you need it and pause when you don’t, giving you more control over your agency’s finances without getting stuck in a commitment that no longer fits your needs.

-Help with Collections and Admin Tasks
+Support with Collections and Back-Office Tasks

 How much time do you spend chasing down payments from insurance companies or Medicaid?
 A major benefit of working with an AR financing partner is that they can take this administrative burden off your plate.
 Many financing companies will handle the collections process for you, following up on the invoices they’ve purchased.
 This service can be a game-changer, freeing you and your staff from hours of administrative work.
 Instead of making collection calls, you can dedicate that time to what really matters: caring for your clients and growing your agency.